sagarteria/Sample-Create-React-App/README.md

 - They don't contain private state of the component
 - Use Functional Component as much as possible
 - Absense of 'this' keyword
-- Using solution without state
+- Using solution without state (but since the release of hooks, functional components can use states)
 - Mainly responsible for the UI
 - Stateless/Dumb/Presentational